 A downside of the Cross Tab tool is that it doesn't play nice with special characters in field headers, including spaces.
 This means that if you have a field header "a a", it will actually come out as "a_a".
 I know this can be a bit inconvenient, but when we were developing the Alteryx engine we prioritized speed and efficiency over keeping the field headers looking nice.
 Don't worry though - there's a perfectly doable solution to this problem (more than one actually!) that makes use of an awesome tool called Dynamic Rename.
 This is the way I usually like to go about it:

 For the workflows shown in these use cases, please see the supplementary Alteryx package.
-Note that you may recieve an error upon extracting the content, but this won't affect running the workflow.
+Note that you may receive an error upon extracting the content, but this won't affect running the workflow.